-If successful, Allergan will become the first company to launch an FDA-approved eyelash enhancer and anticipates sales in excess of $500m a year to be the reward for its efforts.
+With FDA-backing Latisse is expected to be a cash cow for Allergan; the company anticipates sales in excess of $500m a year to be the reward for its research and regulatory efforts.

 The drug itself is based on bimatoprost, which is a synthetic prostaglandin analogue that is currently used to treat glaucoma.

-It was during clinical studies of the drug for glaucoma that Allergan discovered that some patients developed longer, darker and thicker eyelashes.
+It was during clinical studies of the glaucoma drug that Allergan discovered that some patients developed longer, darker and thicker eyelashes.

 Allergan has fought hard to protect bimatoprost and its analogues in a number of alleged patent infringement cases.